Skip to content

 How to Find a Therapist

 Reaching out to a primary care physician or OB-GYN can be the first step in seeking treatment.
-Likewise, finding a therapist can also begin the healing process.
+Likewise, finding a therapist for depression can also begin the healing process.
 Your medical provider can often refer to a therapist they are familiar with, and likewise asking trusted friends can lead to therapist referrals.
 There are a lot of useful online therapy companies that do good work these days.
 Some, like Luna Joy, specifically focus on serving women.

 If you would like to find a therapist who accepts your insurance, call the number on your insurance card to get a list of mental health providers.
 Using an online therapist directory can help you find therapy for depression as well.